DIY Preparation and Installation

 Level the area

 Using a wacker plate, make sure that all the Type 1 is compacted to a smooth finish.
-This should lower the Type 1 to approximately 10mm below the top edge of the perimeter timber.
-Now spread on the sharp sand and compact with a wacker plate, screed off to a smooth finish level with the top of the timber edging.
+This should lower the Type 1 to approximately 10mm below the top edge of the perimeter detail.
+Now spread on the sharp sand and compact with a wacker plate, screed off to a smooth finish level with the top of the edging.

 Note: Grano Dust is coarser than sharp sand, so binds very effectively to create a great laying surface for the membrane and artificial grass.
 Sharp sand may have a tendency to move in the medium and long term so Grano Dust offers a good option to avoid that issue.

 When using Grano Dust no sharp sand is required so top of compacted surface should be level with top of timber edging.